It’s time for class and the children are all prepared for sport, feeling confident and expecting to achieve and win.

 However, sometimes things don’t go as planned – we may not do as well as expected, someone or some team may perform better and we end up feeling disappointed.
 This is one of those life lessons that a child can take from the field through their life.

 There is a common misconception in sport that effort results in rewards – whilst it is true to an extent, many people do not realize that the other team and other athletes are trying just as hard as we are.
 And in most sports – there is always only one winner – think about the Olympics 100m sprint – it is fairly certain that all the athletes in the final have trained hard, prepared, felt confident enough – but in the end, only one Bolt wins.
 Again, learning to lose, as well as how to win, is something that we teach our kids at Shaws Little League.
-It is one of those lessons that will stay with them for life.
+It is one of children's sport lessons that will stay with them for life as a life lesson.

 So, what can we do to help children (and ourselves) overcome this disappointment when things don’t go as planned?
 As is inevitable, both on and off the field.